Nicolás Sánchez (rugby union)

-Federico Nicolás Sánchez (born October 26, 1988), is an Argentine rugby union player.
-He plays as a fly-half for CA Brive in the Top 14 in France.
+Federico Nicolás Sánchez (born 26 October 1988) is a former Argentina national rugby union player who last played as a fly-half for Tucumán Lawn Tennis Club in the Nacional de Clubes.

+Club career

 Sánchez played for Pampas XV at the 2011 Vodacom Cup (winning this tournament) in South Africa.
 He moved to Bordeaux in the Top 14 in France, where he played from 2011/12 to 2013/14.
 He also played for RC Toulonnais from 2014 to 2015.